gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

     queue = Queue()
     for node in nodes:
         scores[node] = 0

+        # Run a BFS to sum distances to all other nodes
         visited = set()
         queue.put((node, 0))
         while not queue.empty():
             current_node, distance = queue.get()
             if current_node not in visited:
+                # Use d^n to penalize distant nodes more heavily
                 scores[node] += distance**power
                 visited.add(current_node)
                 for child_node in G[current_node]: